dalong0514/readnotes/20190106计算原文/2019114Autolisp-Developers-Guide/0103About-AutoLISP-Basics.md

 ### 3.11.1 About Defining a Function (AutoLISP)

 You can define your own functions.
 Once defined, these functions can be used at the AutoCAD Command prompt, the Visual LISP Console prompt, or within other AutoLISP expressions, just as you use the standard functions.

-Note: Visual LISP is available on Windows only.

 You can also create your own commands, because commands are just a special type of function.
 The defun function combines a multiple expressions into a function or command.
-This function requires at least three arguments:

-1. Name of the function (symbol name).

-2. Argument list (a list of arguments and local variables used by the function).
+This function requires at least three arguments: 1) Name of the function (symbol name).
+2) Argument list (a list of arguments and local variables used by the function).
 The argument list can be nil or an empty list ().

-3. AutoLISP expressions to execute with the function or command.
+3) AutoLISP expressions to execute with the function or command.
 There must be at least one expression in a function definition.

 ```
 (defun symbol_name ( arguments / local_variables )